joeclark-phd/granite/plan/tests.md

     @SpringBootTest
     @AutoConfigureMockMvc
     ```
+   In this case we might test endpoints at the controller using the real service, repository, and model classes.
+A typical "integration test".
+See my example: `HomeControllerIntegrationTest.java`.

 1. Whole-system tests that start up the server in the developer's environment, carrying out HTTP requests and testing responses.
 These are annotated with the following code.
 I'm not sure I want to use them, unless I can write the code for these and re-use it for the next type, below.
     ```